International Cultic Studies Association

 The International Cultic Studies Association (ICSA), formerly the American Family Foundation (AFF), is a non-profit educational and anti-cult organization.
-It publishes the International Journal of Coercion, Abuse, and Manipulation, "ICSA Today", and other materials.
+It publishes the International Journal of Coercion, Abuse, and Manipulation, ICSA Today, and other materials.

 History

-ICSA was founded in 1979 in Massachusetts as the American Family Foundation (AFF) – one of several dozen disparate parents' groups founded in the late 1970s by concerned parents.
-It was one of a few anti-cult groups founded in this period.
-For a time it was affiliated with the Citizens’ Freedom Foundation (CFF) which later became the Cult Awareness Network (CAN).
+The American Family Foundation (AFF) was founded by Kay Barney in 1979 in Lexington, Massachusetts.
+It was one of a few anti-cult groups founded in this period, and one of several dozen disparate parents' groups founded in the late 1970s by concerned parents.
+Barney's daughter had joined the Unification Church, and he came to see her relationship with it as alarming and controlling; he sought to learn more and therefore counteract its influence.
 The American Family Foundation was conservative in orientation.

+For a time the AFF was affiliated with the Citizens’ Freedom Foundation (CFF) which later became the Cult Awareness Network (CAN).
+They were the two biggest anti-cult organizations in the United States.
+However, unlike CAN, the AFF largely did not engage with freelance deprogrammers, whose acts were often illegal.
+Instead the AFF mostly engaged with psychologists and other professionals concerned by cults.
+For its first few years, it focused largely on trying to convince various levels of governments to take up legal action against cult groups; after several years of failure, they abandoned this route and decided to instead focus on education by 1984.
 It functioned as the "academic arm" of the anti-cult movement.

 They promoted the idea of satanic groups connected to "satanic ritual abuse" as part of the Satanic panic.
 They had a "Task Force on Satanism", and sold a "Satanism information packet" that checked for a "ritual abuse behavioral checklist" and included miscellaneous news clips on allegedly satanic crimes.
 Their periodicals also ran articles on the topic, and editors of their periodicals expressed a belief in ritual abuse.
 Believers in Satanic ritual abuse referred to the AFF to help survivors of the alleged practice.
 At this time they were also connected to the False Memory Syndrome Foundation.

+They have historically given out the John G. Clark Award for Distinguished Scholarship in Cultic Studies.
+They had the "Center of Destructive Cultism" as an arm of the main organization.
 In 1999, its executive director was Michael Langone.
 It also developed links with Christian counter-cult movements such as the Christian Research Institute.
-In December 2004, it changed its named from American Family Foundation to International Cultic Studies Association.
-They had the "Center of Destructive Cultism" as an arm of the main organization.
+In December 2004, it changed its name from the American Family Foundation to International Cultic Studies Association, to reflect a more international orientation.
 Different cult monitoring organizations coordinate through the ICSA.
+They host conferences, including an annual international meeting.

 Publications

-Print magazines

-In 1984, the American Family Foundation's early print magazine, The Advisor, was replaced by the Cult Observer and the Cultic Studies Journal.
+The AFF/ICSA has published a variety of periodicals throughout its existence.
+The American Family Foundation's first magazine was The Advisor, launched in 1979.
+From 1982 to 1983 they also had the Cultic Studies Newsletter.
+In 1984 they were replaced by The Cult Observer and the Cultic Studies Journal.
 The editor of the Cultic Studies Journal was for a time Michael Langone.
+They also published AFF News.